Our Care Model | School of Imagination · Integrated Early Childhood Development

 At SOI + Happy Talkers

 Teachers and therapists are in the same building.
-Direct coordination means goals are aligned across classroom and clinical settings.
+Direct coordination helps align goals across classroom and clinical settings.

 School of Imagination and Happy Talkers team